 Module 2

-• Comprehend the practical aspects of delivering care within DCRs, including site selection, facility layout, and service provision.
+• Understand the practical aspects of delivering care within DCRs, including site selection, facility design, and service provision.

-• Understand the legal and policy frameworks that govern the establishment and operation of DCRs in different countries.
+• Understand the legal and policy frameworks governing the establishment and operation of DCRs across various countries.

-• Appreciate the importance of partnerships and collaboration with various stakeholders, including municipal authorities, health services, law enforcement, and local communities.
+• Recognise the significance of partnerships and collaboration with various stakeholders, including municipal authorities, health services, law enforcement agencies, and local communities.

 Location and venue

-Facilities for supervised drug consumption tend to be located in areas that are experiencing problems in terms of public use, including communities with open drug scenes, and are targeted at people who use drugs with limited opportunities for hygienic injection.
-Ideally, the location should be easy to access by public transport or walking distance from the areas with drug use.
+Facilities for supervised drug consumption are typically located in areas experiencing challenges related to public drug use, such as communities with open drug scenes.
+These facilities primarily serve people who use drugs and lack access for hygienic injection practices.
+Ideally, the location should be easily accessible by public transportation or within walking distance of areas where drug use occurs.
 The venue should be also barrier-free.
-Experience from some drug consumption rooms has shown that it makes sense to choose a location where there is a lot of activity so that individual people visiting the facility are not noticed in the overall picture.
+Experience from some drug consumption rooms has shown that it is reasonable to choose a location withhigh activity levels, ensuring that individual visitors blend into the environment.

 Drug Consumption Room in Muhlenstube